Student Responsibilities and Rights

 To provide an atmosphere free from distraction of prevalent worldly influences and to encourage academic focus, the college has established the following entertainment standards:

 Any media or form of entertainment (regardless of rating)—including but not limited to television, movies, books, magazines, apps, computer and video games—which contains violence, sensual or demonic themes, suggestive dress, profanity, or rock music is not permitted on or off campus.
-Students are not to attend movie theaters, rent movies, or watch movies on mobile devices or play computer and video games rated E-10 and above.
+Students are not to attend movie theaters, rent movies, or watch movies on mobile devices.
+Apps and computer/video games rated T and below may be played.
+First-person shooter games are not permitted.

 PCC provides a great atmosphere for meeting new people and developing long-lasting godly relationships.
 We encourage students to foster these relationships with Christ at the center.
 These guidelines are designed to guard purity and maintain a spotless Christian testimony on and off campus.